How to do a Glycolic Acid Peel at Home

-- Rubbing alcohol or skin prep (I like to use the little pads you can get for first aid kits) - this is important for thoroughly drying skin and removing surface oils, allowing the peel to work at it's most effective
+- Rubbing alcohol or skin prep (you can use the little pads that come in first aid kits).
+This thoroughly dries the skin and removes surface oils to allow the peel to work effectively

 - There are specific neutralizers like this one, but baking soda and water is just as good.
-Put a soft wash cloth or a bunch of cotton pads in the bowl ready to use
+Put a soft washcloth or a bunch of cotton pads by the bowl or sink ready to use

-- Vaseline - apply to eyebrows, lip area and nostrils, places you do not want to the acid touching!
+- Vaseline to protect eyebrows, lip area and nostrils.

 - Make sure you have the baking soda solution ready beside you or in the sink

-- Using the fan brush apply to skin quite quickly and carefully - I suggest starting on the forehead, moving down the nose and chin then out to cheeks.
-But whatever feels right for you
+- Using the fan brush apply to skin quickly and carefully.
+Start on the forehead, move down the nose and chin then out to cheeks

-- A gauze pad also works well, just make sure you wear gloves and squeeze it to prevent drips
+- Applying with a gauze pad works well, just make sure you wear gloves and squeeze it to prevent drips

-- Apply evenly in one layer (don't worry about being too fussy however) the acid will start working straight away
+- Apply evenly in one layer (but don’t worry about being too fussy), the acid will start working straight away

-- Avoid the eye, lip and neck area - they don't have as many oil glands as the rest of the face so react more severely
+- Avoid the eye, lip and neck area.
+They don’t have as many oil glands as the rest of the face so can react more severely

 - Start timing as soon as you apply that first stroke